Darwinian Happiness

 Darwinian Happiness: Evolution As a Guide for Living and Understanding Human Behavior, ISBN 0-87850-159-2, is a 2002 book by the Norwegian biologist Bjørn Grinde from the Norwegian Institute of Public Health.
-He argues that human emotions find their cause in evolution and offers ways by which we can use this for our advantage.
+He argues that human emotions find their cause in evolution, and offers ways by which we can use this to our advantage.

 More specifically, mammals are equipped with a nerve system that enables them to distinguish not only between pleasant and unpleasant sensations, but positive and negative experiences in general.
 While the biological term fitness refers to the capacity to create offspring, happiness (or quality of life) is, at least in a biological perspective, a question of the qualities of the experiences our nervous system offers us.

 In order to improve these experiences there are two main principles to consider: